hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   We may want to repeat the same workflow multiple times.
-In Cylc this is called :term:`cycling` and each repetition is referred to as a :term:`cycle`.
+   You may want to repeat the same workflow multiple times.
+In Cylc this is called :term:`cycling`, and each repetition is called a :term:`cycle`.

    Each :term:`cycle` is given a unique label, called a :term:`cycle point`.
-For now these :term:`cycle points<cycle point>` will be integers *(they can also be dates and times as we will see in the next section)*.
+For now these :term:`cycle points<cycle point>` will be integers *(they can also be datetimes as we will see in the next section)*.

 To make a workflow repeat we must tell Cylc three things: